Emerjoin/mpesa-cdi-impl/README.md

 # What is this?
-Specification of the JavaEE CDI wrapper of the MPesa-API.
+Implementation of the JavaEE CDI wrapper of the MPesa-API.